-Pre-Startup Startup Stabilization Long-Term First 100 days 100 days - Year 1 Year 2 - 3 Year 3+ 2.1 Tulane Avenue improvements Propose a budget request for Tulane Corridor enhancements to the city and state for the allocation of TIF resources.
-Develop short-list of tactical enhancements along Tulane Avenue; issue RFP to advance priority projects.
+Pre-Startup Startup Stabilization Long-Term First 100 days 100 days - Year 1 Year 2 - 3 Year 3+ 2.1 Tulane Avenue improvements propose a budget request for T the city and state for the allocated the company of the proposed in the city and state for the allocated the city and state for the allocated the city and state for the city a nancements along Tulane Avenue; Tulane Corridor enhancements to tion of TIF resources; issue RFP to ority projects.
 Oversee completion of tactical projects; draft longer-term strategy for infrastructure and public realm improvements.
 Oversee additional large-scale projects and market Tulane Avenue as a signature amenity and economic driver.
 2.2 Champion Duncan Plaza redevelopment Advance discussions to develop a short-term strategy to champion redevelopment.
 Identify implications from public realm and resilience plans for the Plaza.
 Identify opportunities to partner and host events at Duncan Plaza with partners.
 2.3 Champion Claiborne Avenue Corridor Claiborne Corridor Cultural Innovation District Master Plan.
 Work with partners to extend lighting, public safety, and beautification efforts south to Tulane Avenue.
 Advocate and champion future opportunities for funding to implement the CID master plan and explore joint-programming.
-2.4 Engage City Planning Commission Engage the City to discuss approval and regulatory process for master planning efforts.
+2.4 Seize economic development opportunities Convene district partners and facilitate investments in placemaking and activation throughout the district to support business and economic development as needs and strategic opportunities arise, such as Super Bowl LIX in 2025 and other large events. opportunities as they ar ct partners around strategic rise.
+Retain flexibility and age strategic opportunities.
+2.5 Invest in placemaking and activation opportunities Convene district partners and facilitate investments in placemaking and activation throughout the district as new needs and strategic opportunities arise that accelerate district goals in alignment with the vision. strategic opportunities as th artners around new needs and ey arise.
+Retain flexibility and ge strategic opportunities.
+2.6 Engage City Planning Commission Engage the City to discuss approval and regulatory process for master planning efforts.
 Designate a liaison to lead relationship with the city planning commission.
 Revisit and revise processes regularly to ensure they are meeting the district's evolving needs.

-2.5 Execute branding strategy Draft and issue RFP for a brand and communications consultant to craft brand guidelines.
-Board selects consultant that engages advisory working groups to update brand and establish strategy.
-Execute branding and public affairs strategy; may require retaining third-party marketing consultant to execute.
+Pre-Startup First 100 days Startup 100 days - Year 1 Stabilization Year 2 - 3 Long-Term Year 3+ 2.7 Execute branding strategy Draft and issue RFP for a b rand and communications guidelines.
+Board selects dvisory working groups to Execute branding and public affairs strategy; may require retaining third-party marketing consultant to execute.
 Refine messaging and communications to ensure BioDistrict grows its brand.
-2.6 Develop design guidelines Issue RFP for landscape architecture/urban planning firm to develop design guidelines.
+2.8 Develop design guidelines firm to develop design gu proposal and selected firm Issue RFP for landscape architecture/urban planning firm to develop design guidelines.
 Board approves proposal and selected firm engages working groups to develop design guidelines recommendations.
-Retain legal counsel to pursue zoning overlay district to allow enforcement of design guidelines.
 BioDistrict conducts periodic review and refinement of plans.
-2.7 Execute public realm plans Draft and issue RFPs for public realm, transportation, resiliency, safety, and arts & culture plans.
+2.9 Execute additional planning studies to guid future investment le Draft and issue RFPs for public realm, transportation, resiliency, safety, and arts & culture plans.
 Board approves proposals and selected firms engage working groups to develop plans.
 Operational staff work with public and private development partners to implement plans.